binary-butterfly/formifly/README.md

 This is a very simple validator that only checks if the given string has an @ somewhere within it and sets the default input type to `email`.
 Other than that it behaves exactly like the [StringValidator](#stringvalidator).

+### PhoneNumberValidator

+This validator does nothing except set the default input type to `tel`.
+This is done this way since phone numbers look very different around the world and building a validator that does not have any false positives or negatives is basically impossible.

+If you really want to validate phone numbers client side, you should build your own validator.

+This validator behaves exactly like the [StringValidator](#stringvalidator).

 ## Cross Dependent Fields